Achievable logoAchievable logo

 • Ford is the issuer of Ford preferred stock

-Buying investors purchase negotiable securities in the market from other selling investors.
-If you wanted to buy shares of Home Depot stock, you would purchase them in the secondary market from another investor, not directly from Home Depot.
+When you buy a negotiable security, you typically buy it from another investor who is selling.
+For example, if you want to buy shares of Home Depot stock, you generally buy them in the secondary market from another investor - not directly from Home Depot.

 Definitions